FOR IMMEDIATE RELEASE

-For the fourth consecutive year, CBRE Hotels’ Americas Research presented a Historic Hotels of America – CBRE five-year forecast at the Historic Hotels of America annual conference.
-CBRE relies on historical hotel performance data from STR, and economic forecasts from CBRE Economic Advisors, to prepare its lodging forecasts.
+For the sixth consecutive year, CBRE Hotels Research presented a Historic Hotels of America – CBRE two-year forecast at the Historic Hotels of America annual conference.
+CBRE relies on historical hotel performance data from STR, and economic forecasts from CBRE Econometric Advisors, to prepare its lodging forecasts.

-Key points presented by Mark Woodworth, Senior Managing Director at CBRE, to more than 240 owners, asset managers, general managers, and sales and marketing leaders at the Historic Hotels of America annual conference at The Broadmoor (1918) include:
+Key points presented by Robert Mandelbaum, Director of Research Information Services, CBRE Hotels Research, to more than 240 owners, asset managers, general managers, and sales and marketing leaders at the Historic Hotels annual conference at Pinehurst Resort (1895) in North Carolina include:

-- Annual occupancy levels for hotels that are members of Historic Hotels of America remains approximately 8.3 percent points above the national average occupancy level through 2020.
+- Annual occupancy levels for hotels that are members of Historic Hotels of America are forecast to achieve an occupancy premium of 6.8 percentage points above the national average occupancy level through 2023.

 CBRE Hotels is a specialized advisory group within CBRE providing capital markets, consulting, investment sales, and research and valuation services to companies in the hotel sector.
 CBRE Hotels is comprised of more than 385 dedicated hospitality professionals located in 60 offices across the globe.